VALAWAI/docs/docs/tutorials/mov.md

 When a component wants to be visible by other VALAWAI components it must use this service to register it as a possible topology node.
-For this purpose, the component must send a message to send to the queue **valawai/component/register** with the next payload:
+For this purpose, the component must send a message to the queue **valawai/component/register** with the next payload:

  - **type** of the component to register.
 It may be C0, C1 or C2.
  - **name** of the component to register.
 It must satisfy the ___c[0|1|2]_\\w+___.